-- Why do you think that his friends were interested in the Bible story after all?
+- Why do you think his friends were interested in the Bible story after all?

 - Do you ever worry about sharing your faith with your friends at school?

-I pray that this new academic year is a blessed one for you and your child.
+I pray that this new academic year is blessed for you and your child.